pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

-## Some last ongoing projects {#some-last-ongoing-projects}
+# Some last ongoing projects {#some-last-ongoing-projects}

-### Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}

-We are now for example working on documentary movie about some exemplary attempts on humanity implementation or humanity promotion.
+## Documentary "engine" itself

-Red zone of our KB is publicized at <u> SCPP (Solution Concepts of Peoples’ Projects) </u>; most emphasized view at this portal is STPP (SPECs-Tree of Peoples’ Projects).
+Red zone of our KB is publicized at <u>SCPP (Solution Concepts of Peoples’ Projects)</u>; most emphasized view at this portal is STPP (SPECs-Tree of Peoples’ Projects).
 -	“PP” points to Parallel-Polis
 -	SPECs-Tree is 2D View where People are sorted out on Y-axis, and Projects are sorted out on X-axis.
 (Or vice versa.)
 Particular sorting and filtering makes visible strongest (in representation) Solution and which Needs it supports and/or not-support.

+## Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}

+We are now for example working on documentary movie about some exemplary attempts on humanity implementation or humanity promotion.

-#### “Partial projects” -- designed for “ordinary-people” {#partial-projects-designed-for-ordinary-people}
+### “Partial projects” -- designed for “ordinary-people” {#partial-projects-designed-for-ordinary-people}

 -- These projects are designed as places where people cannot “live” - i.e.: where people cannot cooperate on production of personal / family needs of live. -- But from our perspective then this projects can be counted as valid humanity contributors only if those help the attendants to live healthy & happily -- sustainably and fully. -- This is not trivial task, but main responsibility is on attendants them-selves.